-Anyone interested in joining the band should contact the band personnel manager at firstname.lastname@example.org.
+Anyone interested in joining the band should complete and submit the Cookeville Community Band Commitment Form.

 The Cookeville Community Band would like to thank its faithful followers and concert attendees as well as those who support the band!